stevedonovan/runner/readme.md

 It would be good to provide such an experience for the dynamic-link case, since it is faster.
 There is in fact a dynamic cache as well but support for linking against external crates dynamically is very basic.
-It works fine for crates that don't have any external depdendencies, e.g. this creates a `libjson.so` in the dynamic cache:
+It works fine for crates that don't have any external dependencies, e.g. this creates a `libjson.so` in the dynamic cache:

 ```